-- Lung disorders such as PE, vasculitis, ARDS, COPD (most common), Asthma, and ILD causes pulmonary artery hypertension.
+- Lung disorders such as PE, vasculitis, ARDS, COPD (most common), asthma, and ILD cause pulmonary artery hypertension

 - Pulmonary artery hypertension then leads to right ventricular failure

 - Findings include peripheral edema, neck vein distention, hepatomegaly, and a parasternal lift